VershimaKwaghshi/take-profit/content/learning/manager-market.md

 ## What Is The Manager Market

-Most traders earn from only one trading account.
+Not every trader has the time or experience to actively manage a trading account.

-The Manager Market gives traders the opportunity to earn from several trading accounts at the same time.
+At the same time, many traders have the skill to manage more than one account.

-Instead of leaving every account to be managed only by its owner, Take Profit allows trading accounts to be managed across the platform.
+The Manager Market brings both together.

-This creates more opportunities for both account owners and experienced traders.
+It allows trading accounts to be managed across the platform, creating more opportunities for traders while every account remains owned by its original owner.

 ![Manager Market](/learning/manager-market.svg)